-As the onset of COVID-19 continues to impact communities around the world, we have made the decision to take our training online with the help of our already robust LKG curriculum.
+The COVID-19 pandemic has almost faded away around the world.
+We have started the offline sessions with the help of our already robust LKG curriculum.
 One of the most significant strengths of Ekam is our ongoing commitment to ensuring our LKG curriculum reflects current educational trends.
 It is a huge task to ensure the LKG curriculum that we produce is of the highest standard and is based on the most current research and best practices in education.
 We have a team of educators working on curriculum development and enhancement who work determinedly to bring the best to the students and the community as a whole.
 There has been a lot of research done and finally after some changes we have been able to bring our interactive online classes.
 Our belief is that education is the strongest tool that can positively impact our future.

 Ekam Educational Concepts